Deadliest Warrior

 Deadliest Warrior is an American television program in which information on historical or modern warriors and their weapons are used to determine which of them is the "deadliest" based upon tests performed during each episode.
-The show was characterized by its use of data compiled in creating a dramatization of the warriors' battle to the death.
-The show ran for three seasons.
+The show is characterized by its use of data compiled in creating a dramatization of the warriors' battle to the death.
+The show ran for three seasons, from 2009 to 2011.

 Development

 The show was originally developed by Morningstar Entertainment, and later moved to production company 44 Blue.
-The showrunner (supervising producer) in the first season was Tim Prokop.
+The showrunner for the first season was Tim Prokop.
 Tim Warren became the showrunner during the second season and continued with the show during its move to 44 Blue and the third season.
 The historical adviser in the first and second season and associate producer in the second season was Barry C. Jacobsen; who represented the Spartan Team in Season 1.
 He also worked with associate producer Ryo Okada on content preparation and warrior selection for the first two seasons.